 They are simultaneous hermaphrodites and mating takes place by darting.
-The individual who darts the other first becomes the dominant male and the other the female.
 Eggs are laid on a solid substrate and when they hatch the larvae become planktonic before growing into adults.
 They may remain close to their eggs once they are laid but it is not known for sure whether they are caring for them.

 SEA DRAGON CLASSIFICATION